peterneave/rust/README.md

 He realised that memory safety bugs where likely causing the elevator to break down in his apartment building.

->It’s ridiculous that we computer people couldn’t even make an elevator that works without crashing!
+>It's ridiculous that we computer people couldn't even make an elevator that works without crashing!

 ---